leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-11/19.png)

-### SalesOrder - Setting the Freeze Panes
+#### 11.3 - Setting the Frozen Panes

-In the Report Formulas section in **cell G4**, type **=jFreezePanes(A24, A11)** to set the cells between A11-A24 as our frozen section at the top of the report, and cells above A11 as the hidden section when panes are frozen.
+In the Report Formulas section in **cell G4**, type **=jFreezePanes(A24, A11)** to set the cells between A11-A24 as the frozen section at the top of the report, and cells above A11 as the hidden section when panes are frozen.

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-11/20.png)